Breaking News | Panel retrieves Abuja land documents seized by police

-The Independent Investigative Panel on allegations of Human Rights Violations by the defunct SARS and other units of the Nigerian Police Force (NPF) on Thursday handed title document in relation to a parcel of land in Abuja to the owner, Gabriel Ofoma.
+The independent investigative panel on police brutality sitting in Abuja yesterday handed title document on a parcel of land in Abuja to the owner, Gabriel Ofoma.

-Ofoma, had in a petition to the panel, said he submitted the document to court in ration to a criminal trial which ended with the death of the defendant.
+Ofoma had, in a petition to the panel, said he submitted the document to the court concerning a criminal trial which ended with the death of the defendant.

 He said he had returned to the court to retrieve the document when some policemen, led by Inspector Iliya Dangsedi, accosted him at the premises of Chief Magistrate Court Wuse Zone 6, Abuja, and forced him to hand the document to them.

-Based on Ofoma’s compliant, the panel on November 6 this year, ordered the police to produce the title document before it.
+Based on Ofoma’s complaint, the panel on November 6 ordered the police to produce the title document before it.

-Read Also: Police ask court to stop ongoing probe of abuses by judicial panels

-On Thursday, the 11-man panel, led by Justice Suleiman Galadima (rtd) gave a judgment and handed the document – a certificate of occupancy in respect of Plot 104 Lugbe, Abuja – to Ofoma.
+Yesterday, the 11-man panel, led by Justice Suleiman Galadima (rtd), in a judgment, handed the document – a Certificate of Occupancy in respect of Plot 104 Lugbe, Abuja – to Ofoma.

 An elated Ofoma, on receiving the document, expressed delight and thanked the panel for its efforts.

-Lawyer to the police, DCP James Idachaba told the panel that the police were in the panel to assist it and complainants, which they have been doing and will continue to do the same.
+Counsel for the police, James Idachaba, a deputy commissioner of police, told the panel that the police were in the panel to assist it and complainants.

 Comments